This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

-Lately, I’m finding a multitude of playdough recipes on Pinterest.
-From a therapeutic perspective, I know playdough is wonderful for the development of the nervous system and for tactile stimulation.
+It’s easy to find a multitude of playdough recipes on Pinterest.
+From a therapeutic perspective, I know playdough is terrific for developing the nervous system and tactile stimulation.
 From a parental perspective of a child who cannot tolerate the texture of playdough, I can’t help but feel defeated with its use in our homeschool activities.
-While I don’t have definitive solutions for my son just yet, this post offers suggestions for using playdough with your disabled child based on what I’ve already tested out.
+While I don’t have definitive solutions for my son yet, this post offers suggestions for using playdough with a neurodivergent or disabled child based on what I’ve already tested.

-Why playing with playdough may be a challenge for children with special needs
+Why playing with playdough may be a challenge for neurodivergent or disabled children

 - Children with tactile sensory aversions may not be able to tolerate the texture of playdough.

-- Some playdough brands come in a variety of scents – which may cause sensory defensiveness in some children.
+- Some playdough brands come in various scents, which may cause sensory defensiveness in some children.

 - Playdough is a choking hazard for a child who still mouths objects.

-- Children with fine motor delays may find manipulating playdough a challenge.
+- Children requiring fine motor support may find manipulating playdough a challenge.

 - Test out a variety of different playdough brands.
-In the desperate attempt to find playdough my son can tolerate, I tried them all.
-I made my own playdough, I bought the traditional brand, a scented brand, and beeswax modeling clay.
-The homemade version made my son gag from day one.
-It was too soft.
-The traditional brand is slightly harder, but it crumbles easily and I worry about the bits going into his mouth.
-The scented brand is so, so soft, but harder than the homemade version.
-I really thought he would love that one.
+I tried them all in a desperate attempt to find playdough my son could tolerate.
+I made my playdough; I bought the traditional brand, a scented brand, and beeswax modelling clay.
+The homemade version made my son gag from day one; it was too soft.
+The traditional brand is slightly harder, but it crumbles easily, and I worry about the bits going into his mouth.
+The scented brand is very soft but harder than the homemade version.
+I thought he would love that one.
 The first thing he did was put a piece in his mouth.
-Then, when I removed it in a panic (how did he get that in there with me watching?), I insisted on placing his hands over the ball and pushing down.
-That’s when I got the very harsh reaction.
-I felt so guilty about having done that to him – despite knowing that exposure is the best way to go.
+Then, when I removed it in a panic (how did he get that in there with me watching?), I insisted on placing his hands over the ball (without his consent) and pushing down.
+He had a very harsh reaction.
+I felt so guilty about having done that to him and do not recommend ever forcing anything on a child.
 The only dough he doesn’t mind touching is the beeswax.
-It’s harder than the rest, but that also makes it really impossible for him to manipulate.
-So, he only touches it with his fingers and palms of his hand.
-Also, beeswax hardens quickly, which frightens me in terms of mouthing – even if I’m supervising like an eagle.
+It’s harder than the rest, but that makes it impossible for him to manipulate.
+He only touches it with his fingers and palms of his hand.
+Also, beeswax hardens quickly, which frightens me in terms of mouthing even if I’m supervising like an eagle.
 I ensure that the pieces we work with are large.

 - Use tools.
-My son is better able to tolerate the playdough experience when he doesn’t have to touch it.
+My son can better tolerate the playdough experience when he doesn’t have to touch it.
 However, he has a good memory.
 He will gag just by looking at the dough that had him react in the first place.
-So, I have to allow some time to lapse before introducing it again – with the tools alone.

 - Cover up the dough.
-By placing the playdough in sealed plastic bag, my son is able to tolerate the mashing of the dough (hand-over-hand).
+By placing the playdough in a sealed plastic bag, my son can tolerate the mashing of the dough (hand-over-hand, with consent).
 The gag reflex does not kick in—so I know I can continue using this trick.
-Another tip is to place it under fabric, so that he doesn’t see it at all, but only feels it through another texture that he doesn’t mind touching.
+Another tip is to place it under fabric, so they don’t see it but only feel it through another texture they don’t mind touching.

-- Avoid the scented playdoughs.
+- Avoid scented playdoughs.
 Especially for a first-time exposure to playdough, avoid the scented varieties.
-Touch and scent together makes it difficult to figure out what your child doesn’t like about the dough.
+Touch and scent together make it difficult to figure out what a child doesn’t like about the dough.
 Is the scent?
-Or, is it the texture?
+Or is it the texture?

 - Play around with the homemade recipe.
 In playing around with the homemade recipe, I can make it harder by adding more flour.
 It’s also odorless.
 My son still doesn’t accept touching it without the bag over it.
-The homemade recipes allow you to eventually add scents that your child is already familiar with, so as not to overpower the experience.
-Only add pure essential oils or herbs once you know your child can handle it.
+The homemade recipes allow you to eventually add scents that a child is already familiar with.
+Only add pure essential oils or herbs once you know a child can accept them.

 - Slow exposure.
-The biggest mistake I made was expecting my son to play with playdough the first time—just like all other kids.
-Mind you, how was I to know that he’d have such an adverse reaction to it?
-Yet, I insisted on having him play with it almost daily for a while.
-That’s when just the sight of it caused him to react.
-I know better now that slow and steady wins the race.
-I might expose him to it one week, then skip two weeks, try again the third week and so on.
-Also, I test out one thing each time—never expecting him to fully touch it.
+My biggest mistake was expecting my son to play with playdough the first time—just like other kids might.
+I had him play with it almost daily for a while.
+I know that slow and steady wins the race.
+I might expose him to it one week, skip two weeks, try the third week again and so on.
+Also, I test out one thing each time—never expecting him to touch it fully.

 - Incorporate language.
-If your child has no problem touching playdough, then you have tons of things you can do with him!
-Talk about the colors, name the shapes he creates, have him sculpt the animals he knows the names of.
+If the child has no problem touching playdough, then you have many things you can do with them!
+Talk about the colors, name the shapes, and have them sculpt the animals they know the names of.

 - Incorporate fine motor practice.
-In playing with the beeswax modeling clay myself one night, I realized how much of a workout the hands get.
-For a child who needs to build his hand strength, have your child squeeze the ball of dough, then roll it, flatten it, pinch it, pull it, pound it and model it into story characters or family members.
+In playing with the beeswax modelling clay myself one night, I realized how much of a workout the hands get.
+For a child who needs to build their hand strength, have them squeeze the ball of dough, roll it, flatten it, pinch it, pull it, pound it, and model it into story characters or family members.

-Does your child play with playdough?
-What additional tips can you offer for making this easier for a child who just can’t handle the texture?
-What challenges does your child have when playing with playdough?
+What additional tips can you offer for making it easier for a child to play with playdough?

-Are you enjoying the ideas in this 31 days series?
-We can get more in-depth with your child’s needs in a one-on-one consultation.
-I’d love to be of service.
+Are you enjoying the ideas in this series?
+We can get more in-depth in a one-on-one consultation.